 Art Group and Writing Group for Adults with BPD which run on a monthly basis - a relaxed creative space focussing on the positive aspects of who we are.

 General Awareness Raising.
 We have information stands at community events and hold events/fundraisers which are all to raise awareness.
-We also release articles and share relevent information on our website and social media.
+We also release articles and share relevant information on our website and social media.

 What are we trying to achieve?

 - Raise awareness of BPD to the general public to help reduce stigma and improve attitudes to those with the illness